NB x GMCL x ECB- Banner-01 1200.png

 19.8.2.1.2.

-As soon as the umpires have a new time for restart the umpires should calculate the time lost between the notified restart time after the interval and the new time for restart and
+As soon as the umpires have a new time for restart the umpires should calculate the time lost between the notified restart time after the interval and the new time for restart (after taking account of any remaining applicable Grace Period in league games) and

 19.8.2.1.3.